 - Rigorous Standards: Double-blind peer review policy

-- Flexibility: No page limits or page charges, and authors can publish full data sets, figures, tables, etc
+- Flexibility: No page charges and authors can publish full data sets, figures, tables, etc

 - Copyright: Authors retain copyright under a Creative Commons License

-Giving voice to our patients and our providers, the Journal of Patient Experience (JPE) is a peer-reviewed, open-access journal published by the Association for Patient Experience.
+Giving voice to our patients and our providers, the Journal of Patient Experience (JPX) is a peer-reviewed, open-access journal published by the Association for Patient Experience.

 • Patient Experience Leaders